William T Naud: Career

 William T. Naud, sometimes credited as Bill Naud, was born in New York City, New York on June 7, 1929.
 He created his first game show in 1958 called Haggis Baggis for Rainbow Productions (Joseph Cates Productions) starring Jack Linkletter.

 Naud produced his first movie Thunder in Dixie in 1964 starring Harry Millard, Judy Lewis, Nancy Berg and Mike Bradford.
 The film’s promotional teaser line was "500 miles of gut wrenching suspence (sic)" and was a "drive-in programmer, filmed at the Atlanta Motor Speedway; utilizing stock footage from the 1962 Dixie 400."
 Naud wrote and directed the 1982 mystery horror film Island of Blood, (also known as Whodunit? and Scared Alive: Island of Blood) starring Marie-Alise Recasner.
 In a 2018 newspaper interview, he was quoted to say about the film, "Every week it seems, someone calls me for something I might have for Island of Blood for a convention or something," The story is based on the novel And Then There Were None by Agatha Christie.
 The theme song "Face to Face" was written by the band Factor Four.

 In 1972, Naud directed Wild in the Sky (AKA Black Jack).
 The film starred James Daly as the President of the United States with three escaped prisoners played by Brandon deWilde, Georg Stanford Brown and Phil Vandervort.
 In 1983, Naud wrote, produced and directed Ricky 1 (titled Heart to Win in Australia); a parody of the film Rocky with references to other movies such as The Godfather.
 It was not released until 1988.
 The leading character's catchphrase throughout the film is: "Don't be negative."

 Naud created the daytime television show The Girl in My Life.
 Hosted by Fred Holliday it showcased American women and aired on ABC from 1973 to 1974.
-The show replaced the 2:30 p.m. afternoon spot normally held by The Newlywed Game.
+The show replaced the 2:30 p.m. afternoon spot normally held by The Dating Game.
 It was spoofed in an episode on The Carol Burnett Show called: "The Girl That We Like".
 On July 7, 1975, the game show Rhyme and Reason premiered on ABC, hosted by Bob Eubanks, with announcer Johnny Jacobs.
 It was the #1 rated game show in 1975.
 Panelists included Richard Dawson, Jaye P. Morgan, Nipsey Russell, Jack Cassidy, William Shatner, Joanne Worley, Dick Clark and others.
 Family Feud replaced the show at 1:30 pm time slot on July 7, 1976.
 Naud said, "For some reason I have a penchant for game shows and a knack for creating them."

 In 2012, it was announced that Ryan Seacrest was in talks with Small World IFT to produce an updated "hip hop" version of Rhyme and Reason called Rhyme, Rap or Reason through his production company Ryan Seacrest Productions.
 Naud also attempted to revive Rhyme and Reason locally in 2018 from his hometown of Boothbay Harbor, Maine with celebrity panelists horror-writer Stephen King and humorist Tim Sample.